openstack-charmers/bot-control/tools/README.juju-sym-switch.md

 installed.
 Does not attempt to install any packages.

 positional arguments:
   major_version         Major version of Juju to switch to: 1 or 2

 optional arguments:
-  -h, --help     show this help message and exit --force        Force overwrite (destruction) of existing files or symlinks.
+  -h, --help            show this help message and exit

+  --force               Force overwrite (destruction) of existing files or
+                        symlinks.
 Understand that /usr/bin/juju needs to be overwritten with a new symlink, and this is likely required.

   -0, --dry             Dry run.
 Does not alter anything, even if --force is
                         specified.

   -v, --debug           Enable verbose debug output

+  -i, --ignore-platform
+                        Ignore platform operating system requirement
+                        enforcement.
+Experimental, and will likely break
+                        something!
 ```